jetbrains-academy/refactoring-course/InliningCode/MiddleManCodeSmell/task.md

 directly calling the target methods from the client classes.
 By inlining the methods, you eliminate the Middle Man and reduce the abstraction, leading to cleaner and more straightforward code.

+The **MiddleMan.kt** file contains an example of Middle Man code smell.

+In this example, the MiddleMan class acts as an intermediary by forwarding the call to DataProvider to fetch data.
+However, the MiddleMan class does not add any meaningful behavior or value of its own and only complicates the code.
+This is a typical example of the Middle Man code smell.

+To resolve this, we can apply the Inline Method refactoring and directly use the DataProvider class in the Client class.
+See **MiddleManSolution.kt**.

+By inlining the method and removing the Middle Man, the code becomes simpler, easier to understand, and maintains a direct interaction with the DataProvider class.